 Abstract

-This paper proposes a methodology for sentiment analysis with emphasis on the emotional aspects of people visiting the Herculaneum Archaeological Park.
+This paper proposes a methodology for sentiment analysis with emphasis on the emotional aspects of people visiting the Herculaneum Archaeological Park in Italy during the period of the COVID-19 pandemic.
 The methodology provides a valuable means of continuous feedback on perceived risk of the site.
-A semantic analysis on Twitter text messages provides input to the risk management team with which they can respond immediately mitigating any apparent risk and reducing the perceived risk.
-In addition, we analyse the sentiments of people of such a cultural heritage before and during the Covid pandemic.
-Whilst suffering from the disease, equally people suffered due to loneliness from isolation as declared by the World Health Organisation.
-Despite such conditions, people’s sentiments demonstrated a positive effect from the online discussions on the Herculaneum site.
-This is what we have demonstrated in this work through sentiment analysis.
+A semantic analysis on Twitter text messages provided input to the risk management team with which they could respond immediately mitigating any apparent risk and reducing the perceived risk.
+A two-stage approach was adopted to prune a massively large dataset from Twitter.
+In the first phase, a social network analysis and visualisation tool NodeXL was used to determine the most recurrent words, which was achieved using polarity.
+This resulted in a suitable subset.
+In the second phase, the subset was subjected to sentiment and emotion mapping by survey participants.
+This led to a hybrid approach of using automation for pruning datasets from social media and using a human approach to sentiment and emotion analysis.
+Whilst suffering from COVID-19, equally, people suffered due to loneliness from isolation dictated by the World Health Organisation.
+The work revealed that despite such conditions, people’s sentiments demonstrated a positive effect from the online discussions on the Herculaneum site.

 Original language | English |